 As promised, you don’t need much to make this vacation in a glass.
 Here’s what you’ll need for my pineapple mango smoothie recipe:

 - Fresh Mango – If possible, I suggest reaching for the gorgeously ombre green-orange varieties like Tommy Atkins or Haden mangoes because they seem to have more of a peach-forward tropical flavor that I can’t get enough of.
-That said, any variety of mango will do!
+That said, any variety of ripe mango will do!

-- Frozen Pineapple – Call me lazy, but pineapples are one of my least favorite fruits to peel and chop.
+- Frozen Pineapple – Call me lazy, but pineapples are one of my least favorite tropical fruits to peel and chop.
 Save yourself some hassle by visiting the frozen aisle.
 Plus, doesn’t it feel SO GOOD to reach into those enormous freezers when the temps reach sweltering status?
 I think so, too.

 - Unsweetened Almond Milk – Any unsweetened plant-based milk will do!
 If you opt for a flavored version, vanilla works best.